Tutrox/PihkalaTheme/README.md

 ## Fonts

 We use Typekit, so the font URL can't sadly be published in the repository.
-It should be changed in WordPress before activating the theme.
+It should be changed manually before activating the theme.